bangbanglovett/flink/docs/dev/table/hive/hive_streaming.zh.md

 temporal table.

 When performing the join, the Hive table will be cached in TM memory and each record from the stream is looked up in the Hive table to decide whether a match is found.
-You don't need any extra settings to use a Hive table as temporal table.
-But optionally, you can configure the TTL of the Hive table cache with the following property.
-After the cache expires, the Hive table will be scanned again to load the latest data.
+Flink supports load all partition of hive table as temporal table, and also supports load the latest partitions of hive table(need enable hive streaming-source) as temporal table.

 <table class="table table-bordered">
   <thead>